 Incorporate more tall herbs into your garden by utilizing the area in the back of your beds.

 Herbs like dill, comfrey, hyssop, fennel, and lovage work great in the back of your ornamental beds.

 Reviving the little botanic spark in your heart

-110 years ago today, a little article appeared in The St. John Weekly News out of St. John, Kansas. it was titled "Making Home Attractive" and it was written by Ruth Cameron.
+One hundred ten years ago today, a little article appeared in The St. John Weekly News out of St. John, Kansas.
+It was titled "Making Home Attractive," and Ruth Cameron wrote it.

 Here's what it said:

 "There ought not to be such thing as an unlovely home outside the city the next two months.

 For all the threadbare, barren spots of the poorest home may be covered and healed by the beauty brought in from outside.

 It takes but a very little time to bring some of the flowers that bloom In the fields and gardens into the house.